Templates Inputs

 • Type string

-• Kind input - one line text
+• Kind input – single-line text

 • Kind textarea – multi-line text

-• Kind select - drop-down list, one option must be selected.
+• Kind select – drop-down list (one option must be selected)

 • Type int

-• Kind input - one line text
+• Kind input – single-line text

 • Type double

-• Kind input - one line text
+• Kind input – single-line text

 • Type bool